Chunlong101/SharePointTips/README.md

 3. Delete the NuGet-specific elements from the folder.
 4. Rename the folder.
 The default folder name is usually name.version.
 The version can include -prerelease if the module is tagged as a prerelease version.
 Rename the folder to just the module name.
 For example, azurerm.storage.5.0.4-preview becomes azurerm.storage.
 5. Copy the folder to one of the folders in the $env:PSModulePath value. $env:PSModulePath is a semicolon-delimited set of paths in which PowerShell should look for modules.
+6. Open a new powershell window then pnp powershell commands should be ready.

 See more:
 ![image](https://user-images.githubusercontent.com/9314578/167997685-7d0a4dab-ecb5-46c2-a651-f4f615630bf2.png)